Menu Close

 8. Take the funicular to the Diana Lookout Tower

 There is also a tower (Diana Lockout Tower), which is 40 metres high but the viewing height is 35 metres up.
 You can walk up 150 steps or take the lift.
-On the mountain there is also a restaurant called Diana with real Czech food that is amazing which we tried in May 2019.
+On the mountain there is also a restaurant called Diana with Czech food.

 Karlovy Vary

-We had Zesty goulash soup served in a bread bowl at Diana's restaurant, with a Krusovice to go with it.
+We had Zesty goulash soup served in a bread bowl at Diana's restaurant, with a Krusovice.

 9. Strolling in the old town (Stara Louka)